jroivas/sic/sic.md

   * Unsigned fills always zero
   * Signed fills always sign bit
 - Shift count can be anything
-  * In case of overflow result is zero, except if signed, it's filled with sign bit
+  * In case of overflow result is zero, except if signed right shift, it's filled with sign bit
   * If count is zero or negative, value is not shifted at all.

 Examples: